gillgillint/covid-race-bar/README.md

 ## Future

-Maybe extract the core chart racing code as npm package if I have time.
+Maybe extract the core chart racing code as npm package if I have time.# covid-race-bar